Joe-Public/ansible-roles/hass/README.md

 Role Variables
 --------------

+- **hass_version**: The version of Home Assistant which will get installed.
+By default it is not defined and gets the lastest version available.
 - **hass_user**: The linux user Home Assistant is running under.
-Defaults to `hass`
+Defaults to `hass`.
 - **hass_virtualenv**: The directory the virtual environment for Home Assistant gets installed to.
 Defaults to `/opt/hass`.
 - **hass_config**: The directory the configuration for Home Assistant is stored in.
 Defaults to `/home/hass/.homeassistant`.
 - **hass_w1** Enables One Wire for Raspberry Pis.
 Usefull if you connect One Wire sensors directly to your Raspberry Pi and want to add them to Home Assistant.
 By default it is disabled (`false`).
+If enabled a restart of the system is needed after the playbook has been deployed.
-- **hass_apt_packages** List of apt packages whoch should be installed in addition.
+- **hass_apt_packages** List of apt packages which should be installed in addition.
 Might be useful if you use Home Assistant components which depend on additional packages (e.g. [FRITZ!Box Net Monitor](https://www.home-assistant.io/components/sensor.fritzbox_netmonitor/)).
 By default it is not defined.

 Dependencies
 ------------